NewStrangeWorlds/BeAR/_sources/sections/chemistry_models.rst.txt

 refer to the elemental abundances that are specified in the FastChem parameter file, which are not necessarily always solar.
 Both have to be added to the prior configuration file, with :code:`M/H` as the first and the :code:`C/O` ratio as the second parameter.

-Even though FastChem is a very chemistry code, the computational time will increase substantially when using this chemistry model.
+Even though FastChem is a very fast chemistry code, the computational time will increase substantially when using this chemistry model.
 One way to decrease the calculation time is to reduce the number of elements treated in FastChem to only the most important ones, such as H, He, C, O, and N. Information on how to change the FastChem input files can again be found in the `FastChem documentation <https://newstrangeworlds.github.io/FastChem/>`_.